-- 10.2 Accounting policies are the specific principles, bases, conventions, rules and practices applied by an entity in preparing and presenting financial statements. - 10.3 If an FRS or FRC Abstract specifically addresses a transaction, other event or condition, an entity shall apply that FRS or FRC Abstract.
-However, the entity need not follow a requirement in an FRS or FRC Abstract if the effect of doing so would not be material. - 10.4 If an FRS or FRC Abstract does not specifically address a transaction, other event or condition, an entity's management shall use its judgement in developing and applying an accounting policy that results in information that is: - (a) relevant to the economic decision-making needs of users; and - (b) reliable, in that the financial statements: - (i) represent faithfully the financial position, financial performance and cash flows of the entity; - (ii) reflect the economic substance of transactions, other events and conditions, and not merely the legal form; - (iii) are neutral, ie free from bias; - (iv) are prudent; and - (v) are complete in all material respects. - 10.5 In making the judgement described in paragraph 10.4, management shall refer to and consider the applicability of the following sources in descending order: - (a) the requirements and guidance in an FRS or FRC Abstract dealing with similar and related issues; - (b) where an entity's financial statements are within the scope of a Statement of Recommended Practice (SORP) the requirements and guidance in that SORP dealing with similar and related issues; and - (c) the definitions, recognition criteria and measurement concepts for assets, liabilities, income and expenses and the pervasive principles in Section 2 Concepts and Pervasive Principles. - In making the judgement described in paragraph 10.4, management may also consider the requirements and guidance in EU-adopted IFRS dealing with similar and related issues.
-Paragraphs 1.4 to 1.7 require certain entities to apply IAS 33 Earnings per Share (as adopted in the EU), IFRS 8 Operating Segments (as adopted in the EU) or IFRS 6 Exploration for and Evaluation of Mineral Resources.
+- 10.2 Accounting policies are the specific principles, bases, conventions, rules and practices applied by an entity in preparing and presenting financial statements. - If an FRS specifically addresses a transaction, other event or condition, an entity shall 10.3 apply that FRS.
+However, the entity need not follow a requirement in an FRS if the effect of doing so would not be material. - 10.4 If an FRS does not specifically address a transaction, other event or condition, an entity's management shall use its judgement in developing and applying an accounting policy that results in information that is: - (a) relevant to the economic decision-making needs of users; and - (b) reliable, in that the financial statements: - represent faithfully the financial position, financial performance and cash flows of the entity; - (ii) reflect the economic substance of transactions, other events and conditions, and not merely the legal form; - (iii) are neutral, ie free from bias; - (iv) are prudent; and - (v) are complete in all material respects. - 10.5 In making the judgement described in paragraph 10.4, management shall refer to and consider the applicability of the following sources in descending order: - (a) the requirements and guidance in an FRS dealing with similar and related issues; - (b) where an entity's financial statements are within the scope of a Statement of Recommended Practice (SORP) the requirements and guidance in that SORP dealing with similar and related issues; and - (c) the definitions, recognition criteria and measurement concepts for assets, liabilities, income and expenses and the pervasive principles in Section 2 Concepts and Pervasive Principles. - 10.6 In making the judgement described in paragraph 10.4, management may also consider the requirements and guidance in EU-adopted IFRS dealing with similar and related issues.
+Paragraphs 1.4 to 1.7 require certain entities to apply IAS 33 Earnings per Share (as adopted in the EU), IFRS 8 Operating Segments (as adopted in the EU) or IFRS 6 Exploration for and Evaluation of Mineral Resources (as adopted in the EU).